 - 1. Select Port Forwarding/Port Triggering under Advanced in the main menu. - 2.
-Select the Port Forwarding radio button as the Service type. - 3.
 Click Add Custom Service.

-- 4. In the Service Name field, enter a descriptive name. - 5.
-In the Protocol field, select the protocol.
-If you are unsure, select TCP/UDP. - 6.
-In the Starting Port field, enter the beginning port number. - If the application uses only a single port, enter the same port number in the Ending Port field.

-- If the application uses a range of ports, enter the ending port number of the range in the Ending Port field. - 7.
-In the Server IP Address field, enter the IP address of your local computer that will provide this service. - 8.
+- 3. In the Service Name field, enter a descriptive name. - 4.
+In the Service Type field, select the protocol.
+If you are unsure, select TCP/UDP. - 5.
+In the Starting Port field, enter the beginning port number. - If the application uses only a single port, enter the same port number in the Ending Port field. - If the application uses a range of ports, enter the ending port number of the range in the Ending Port field. - 6.
+In the Server IP Address field, enter the IP address of your local computer that will provide this service. - 7.
 Click Apply.
 The service appears in the list in the Port Forwarding/Port Triggering screen.